 I feel that each family and each child is different.
 Only the parents can decide how to best deal with this loss and grief.
 I searched online and felt the articles I came across were sterile and didn’t apply to my family on a personal level.
 Then again, this was a very personal situation and required I handle it personally.

 The happiness we felt and the impossible to hide morning sickness I had from the beginning of this pregnancy made hiding it from the kids seem silly.
-I am older so the likelihood of miscarriage is higher.
+I am older so the likelihood of miscarriage is higher. (updated: I’ve since had another miscarriage but the kids did not know about it.)
 We’ll get through this like we do everything else.
 Together, as a family.